VladimirMarkelov/ttdl/README.md

 * `#` - order number of a todo
 * `D` - 'Done', it is empty for an incomplete regular todo, 'x' for a completed todo, and 'R' for recurrent todo
 * `P` - priority (from A to Z, empty value means no priority)
+* `T` - marks an active todo - a todo which has its timer running to track time spent on it

 ### Archive